mosparo/documentation/docs/5_integration/2_custom.md

 1. Extract the submission token `_mosparo_submitToken` and the validation token `_mosparo_validationToken` from the form data and store these values in a variable.
 2. All form fields whose name begins with `_mosparo_` must be removed from the form data.
 These are the submission token and the validation token from mosparo, which you need for verification, but which must not be present in the form data.
 3. In all fields CRLF line breaks must be replaced with LF line breaks (convert `\r\n` to `\n`).
+4. Generate the signature (HMAC SHA256 hash) for every value (see [Arguments](../api/verification#arguments)).
-4. The names of the form data must be converted to lower case letters
+5. The names of the form data must be converted to lower case letters
-5. The form fields must be sorted by name in alphabetical ascending order (A-Z)
+6. The form fields must be sorted by name in alphabetical ascending order (A-Z)

 #### Generating the signatures